PurelyApplied/scrapyard/README.md

 Scraps of code that did not deserve a repo in and of themselves.
 Most are self-explanatory.

-Misc. items:
+#Misc. items:

-  qol.py: my Quality of Life adjustments.
+  qol.py| my Quality of Life adjustments.

-  NoCoLin.py: brute force solver for a puzzle that stumped my girlfriend and me at OMSI.
+  NoCoLin.py| brute force solver for a puzzle that stumped my girlfriend and me at OMSI.

-  elo_changes_wrt_different/* : generate curves for the amount of Elo rating risked, based on difference between a player's rating and their oppoent.
+  elo_changes_wrt_different/* | generate curves for the amount of Elo rating risked, based on difference between a player's rating and their oppoent.

-  bin/* : My ~/bin folder; BASH scripts.
+  bin/* | My ~/bin folder; BASH scripts.

-Reddit-related:
+#/r/learningpython:

-  blackjack.py: a blackjack mockup example I wrote for someone in /r/learningpython
+  blackjack.py| a blackjack mockup example I wrote for someone in /r/learningpython

-/r/dailyprogrammer:
+#/r/dailyprogrammer:

-  iddqd.py: a linear maximal covering problem, brute forced.
+  iddqd.py| a linear maximal covering problem, brute forced.